 Robert Ponzo – Home Builders Institute

 On August 2, 2011 I was involved in 480 volt flash.
 Thanks to Charlie I had all my safety gear on and was not injured.
 Also with a sincere THANK YOU for Charlie’s message.
-Because of your videos I was able to walk away from a very serious accident, and was able to return home to my son.
+Because of your videos, I was able to walk away from a very serious accident and was able to return home to my son.
 Thank you again.

 Brian S. – Rocky Mountain Power

-When we watched “Remember Charlie” at work, I cried, I was sad(but at the same time in total awe) of the courage,strength,and class you have Mr. Morecraft!
+When we watched “Remember Charlie” at work, I cried, I was sad(but at the same time in total awe) of the courage, strength, and class you have Mr. Morecraft!
 I will NEVER forget that video, or You sir!
 Thank you so very much for sharing your story #1, but Most of all, bringing to the forefront…being too comfortable in a job that one could do in their sleep they think, is dangerous..and we all need to stay totally focused.
 God bless you Mr.Morecraft!

 Deborah Tonkin – Amcor Pet Packaging

 Charlie: I have been a Safety Manager for more years than I care to count.
 In this capacity, I couldn’t tell you how many safety videos I have presented to various groups.
 But, I have never had a video touch people that way your story does.
 It is a very powerful message delivered with bulls-eye accuracy.
 I am the safety manager for a glass manufacturing facility with seasoned United Steel Workers.
 They are usually a rowdy bunch to reach via any medium.
 I was surprised at what an impression you had on them.
-Several “hard core” types come up to me after the meeting and told me how they saw themselves in you.
+Several “hardcore” types come up to me after the meeting and told me how they saw themselves in you.
 Thanks for sharing your story!
 Roland Simons, CSP

 Pamela A. Hillman – The Sherwin Williams

-Dear Mr. Morecraft, This summer, the USS Carl Vinson realized some poignant milestones: Reactor Complex Overhaul completion, Sea Trials and Flight Deck Certification.
+Dear Mr. Morecraft, This summer, the USS Carl Vinson realized some poignant milestones: Reactor Complex Overhaul completion, Sea Trials, and Flight Deck Certification.
 These things would not have been possible without your dedication to industrial safety and your willingness to share that devotion with our crew.
-Your message had a resounding affect on the crew and significantly contributed to their overall safety while in the Newport News Shipyard.
-I would like to express my appreciation and after over 40 months in the shipyard environment, the crew and the ship were more than ready to go to sea and exelled at each and every test and certification evolution.
+Your message had a resounding effect on the crew and significantly contributed to their overall safety while in the Newport News Shipyard.
+I would like to express my appreciation and after over 40 months in the shipyard environment, the crew and the ship were more than ready to go to sea and excelled at each and every test and certification evolution.
 ‘Honor, courage and commitment’ isn’t just a slogan to this phenomenal crew.
 Thank you for your support.
 I earnestly believe that your interaction with the crew dramatically improved the safety climate and allowed the command to establish the benchmark safety record for a comprehensive carrier overhaul.
 Consider yourself a friend of the USS CARL VINSON.